How to Teach Long Division: Tips and Techniques

 How to teach kids long division for the first time

-How to explain long division and its value?
-Try using some realistic examples, ideally linked to problems children may encounter.
-You can describe some real-life dilemmas, like making a cupcake with a big cake recipe or distributing tickets to the same music concert between cities on tour to show when people typically engage in a long division process — and when a calculator doesn’t work alone.
+For example, math tutors use realistic examples, ideally linked to problems children may encounter.
+They describe some real-life dilemmas, like making a cupcake with a big cake recipe or distributing tickets to the same music concert between cities on tour to show when people typically engage in a long division process — and when a calculator doesn’t work alone.

 Step 1.
 Detect the need to use long division methods